Gustavo Bueno: Philosophical materialism

-Spain and Empire
+Spain and empire

-A main intellectual reference for 21st-century defendants of the legacy of the Spanish Habsburg Empire (as opposed to the Bourbon) jointly with Elvira Roca Barea, he espoused the idea of the Asturian kingdom as an embryonic 'Spain' and as a case of Translatio imperii with respect to Rome (bypassing the Visigoths, as they occupied the Iberian Peninsula, but they would have done it so "with the will to remain in seclusion in it"), pursuing the "imperial city" category for Oviedo, underpinning his main thesis of that of the "consubstantiality" of the process of the constitution of 'Spain' as a characteristic entity of Universal History and the process of its conformation as a Universal Empire.
-He supported the political reunification of Hispanic states in the form of a confederation: “The constitution of a Hispanic or Ibero-American Confederation, with a Common Market of around 500 million inhabitants, is, for Professor Bueno, the only alternative that the American peoples, as well as Spain and Portugal, have open to free themselves from the Anglo-American Empire.”
+As a leading intellectual figure for 21st-century defenders of the legacy of the Habsburg Spanish Empire (as opposed to the Bourbon legacy), alongside Elvira Roca Barea, he championed the idea of the Asturian kingdom as an embryonic 'Spain' and as a case of Translatio imperii with respect to Rome.
+He bypassed the Visigoths, arguing that while they occupied the Iberian Peninsula, they did so "with the intention of remaining isolated within it".
+Furthermore, he promoted the status of "imperial city" for Oviedo, underpinning his central thesis: the "consubstantiality" between the constitution of 'Spain' as a distinctive entity in Universal History and its conformation as a Universal Empire.
+He advocated for the political reunification of Hispanic states into a confederation: "The constitution of a Hispanic or Ibero-American Confederation, with a Common Market of around 500 million inhabitants, is, for Professor Bueno, the only alternative available to the American peoples, as well as Spain and Portugal, to free themselves from the Anglo-American Empire."

-Bueno’s philosophical analysis of the idea of empire can be summarized with the following quote: “Universal history is supposed to be the history of the human genus.
-According to, say, Hegel and St. Augustine.
+Bueno’s philosophical analysis of the idea of empire can be summarized by the following quote: "Universal history is supposed to be the history of the human race, according to, say, Hegel and St. Augustine.
 But this must be subjected to criticism.
-Universal history is not made by the totality of the human genus but rather by a part of it.
-That part is an empire.”
-From there he concludes that “the Idea of a Universal Empire, endowed with uniqueness, is impossible (not that it is improbable) since it would imply the extinction of the State (the State always presupposes the plurality of States separated by their “cortical layers”), and with it the ratio imperii of any kind of plans and programs.
-This means that the Idea of Empire (this is its dialectical contradiction) could never go beyond the particular circle of States and can never be extended to the totality of the Human Genus.”
+Universal history is not made by the totality of the human race, but rather by a part of it.
+Empires constitute that aforementioned part."
+From this, he concludes that "the Idea of a Universal Empire, endowed with uniqueness, is impossible (not merely improbable), since it would imply the extinction of the State (as the State always presupposes a plurality of States separated by their 'cortical layers'), and with it the ratio imperii of any kind of plans and programs.
+This means that the Idea of Empire (and herein lies its dialectical contradiction) could never transcend the particular circle of States and can never be extended to the totality of the human race."